nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 5.4.
 Filtering exercises by their name(s) : `:filter`

-Filters exercises in the displayed list with names containing any of the given keywords.
+Filters exercises, in the current [Exercise List](#42-exercise-list), with names containing any of the given keywords.

 Format: `:filter KEYWORD [KEYWORD]...`